We can no longer ignore the nation’s ageing population.

 According to Age UK, there are currently 9.3 million households headed by a person over retirement age.
 But what happens when the family home doesn’t meet our later living needs, and no longer encourages a secure, healthy and active later life?

-Ensuring that housing is right for older people can have a huge impact on society in general, but also on an older person’s wellbeing.
+Ensuring that housing is right for people can have a huge impact on society in general, but also on a person’s wellbeing.
 Moving to a community where on-site care and support is available if and when needed, either now or in the future, provides those in the third age with safety and security.
 Knowing that help is there if needed can help them to retain independence in later life.
-According to a 2018 House of Commons report, appropriate housing can keep older people healthy, support them to live independently and reduce the need for social care.
+According to a 2018 House of Commons report, appropriate housing can keep people healthy, support them to live independently and reduce the need for social care.
 Therefore, by choosing to live in a community where housing with care is available improves the quality of later life.

 By choosing to live in purposely built, age-friendly housing, in centrally located urban environments, social participation and connectedness will increase.
 According to the NHS, more than a million older people say they go for over a month without speaking to a friend, neighbour or family member.

 “Internationally, we have seen countless examples of how active, community-focused living can change people’s lives.
 Over six per cent of over-65s in the US and Australia live in later living communities.
 This is in comparison to the 0.6 per cent of over-65s choosing a retirement community in the UK.
 In the likes of the US, New Zealand and Australia, the intrinsic link between housing and health is widely recognised.
-This support has helped retirement villages become a mainstream option for older demographics”, comments Michael Eggington, CEO at Guild Living.
+This support has helped retirement villages become a mainstream option for this demographic”, comments Michael Eggington, CEO at Guild Living.